0nandon/2022_CVLAB_WINTER_STUDY/papers/Correspondence/Neighbourhood Consensus Networks.md

 to `analyze a larger context of the scene that contains a unique non-repetitive feature.` The information from this unique match can then be propagated to the neighbouring uncertain matches.

+This powerful idea is typically known as `neighbourhood consensus` or more broadly as `semi-local constraints`.

+In this work, we go one step further and propose a way of `learning neighbourhood consensus constraints directly` from training data.

 ## Proposed approach

 We design a model which learns to `discriminate a reliable match` by recognizing patterns of supporting